About Culture Study:

 I started writing this newsletter, then called The Collected AHP, back in 2016 — in part because I missed the casual, digression-heavy style of early blogging.
 For four years, I wrote it irregularly, and for free, usually on Sunday mornings, simply because it gave me pleasure.
 In the summer of 2020, I realized I could try and spread that feeling across my entire week.
 Think of this as a full-time experiment in figuring that out.

-I have a three-legged mutt named Peggy and a four-legged younger mutt named Steve.
-You can follow me and them on Instagram here, and on Twitter here.
+I used to have a three-legged mutt named Peggy but she died and taught me a lot.
+Now I have a four-legged mutt named Steve and a four-legged puppy named Bev.
+You can follow me and them on Instagram here.

-But Why Would I Pay For This When I Have Twitter???
+But Why Would I Pay For This When I Could Get Most of It For Free?

 Do you pay for your clothes?
 For your food?
 For your housing?
 For your books?
 Even if you get your books from the library, you’re still paying for them — in some way — via your taxes.
 Services and products cost money.
 When I was writing this newsletter for free, I was getting paid by a corporation who made money through affiliate links, through Tasty merch, and by selling ads that filled the articles you were reading.
 But now I’m relying on you.